zhihui-dhc/aib-website/src/content/en-US/WHITEPAPER.md

 See the [Cosmos Plan](https://github.com/cosmos/cosmos/blob/master/PLAN.md) for additional details.

-#### Vesting

-To prevent the fundraiser from attracting short-term speculators only interested in pump-and-dump schemes, the genesis atoms will not be transferrable until they have vested.
-Each account will vest atoms over a period of 2 years at a constant rate every hour, determined by the total number of genesis atoms / (2 * 365 * 24) hours.
-Atoms earned by the inflationary block reward are pre-vested, and can be transferred immediately, so that bonded validators and delegators can earn more than 1/2 of their genesis atoms after the first year.

 ### Limitations on the Number of Validators

 Unlike Bitcoin or other proof-of-work blockchains, a Tendermint blockchain gets